Anshbudhiraja/Restaurant-MongoDB/README.md

 4) Users (Home-page) → View all restaurants with their business details

-5)FoodMenu → Explore menus with category-based filtering
+5) FoodMenu → Explore menus with category-based filtering

 🎯 Purpose